-The robot arm and the Control Box contain electrical interface groups.
+This chapter describes electrical interface groups for the robot arm and the Control Box.
 Examples are given for most types of I/O which are both digital and analog control signals to, or from, the electrical interface groups listed below.

 - Ethernet

 - Controller I/O

-- Mains connection
+- · Mains connection

 - Robot connection

 - Tool I/O